-I once asked my friend Terry about a mutual acquaintance.
-"Oh he has to be in control," said Terry.
+I once asked my friend Joseph about a mutual acquaintance.
+"Oh he has to be in control," said Joseph.
 "I can smell it!"
-In her characteristic view, the world is dangerous and needs sniffing out.
+In his characteristic view, the world was dangerous and needed sniffing out.
 As Rita Dove points out in her poem Three Days of Forest, a River, Free:

 The terror of waking is a trustYou may have heard, "Just because you're paranoid doesn't mean someone isn't out to get you."
 That's the problem with anxiety.
 There's always some real danger, some anticipated threat that proves the point, and also develops the ability to foresee potential roadblocks -- warning barks if you will.
 Dove pictures the price paid for being constantly on guard:

 Who can point out a smell

 ... duty's whistleAfter mentioning "the things I've carefully left out / descriptions of pain, and sex, and how shiftily / people behave toward each other," John Ashbery (The Problem of Anxiety) leaves the reader slightly nervous:

 ...I've saved the descriptions of finger sandwiches,We all have our glass eye that will never be appeased.
 Be honest.
 Do you get on an airplane without feeling the tiniest flash of possibility this will be the one that crashes?
 When you're walking home alone in the dark and you hear an unexpected sound, do you calmly keep walking"?
 Do you really like snakes?